📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Other audiences

-Results and Impact As the lead for the Aerospace Research Group, I actively establish and develop sustained academic and professional networks nationally and internationally which bring benefit to the University.
-I invited the Director of the German Aerospace Centre (DLR) for the Institute of Electrified Aero Engines, Professor Lars Enghart, to participate in person for the "Brunel Aerospace Research" seminar on 20 June 2022.
-Other external participants include academics from TU Cottbus (Germany), and Southern University of Science and Technology (China).
+Results and Impact As the Co-Director for the Aerospace Research Centre, I actively establish and develop sustained academic and professional networks nationally and internationally which bring benefit to the University.
+I twice invited the Director of the German Aerospace Centre (DLR) for the Institute of Electrified Aero Engines, Professor Lars Enghart, to participate in person for the "Brunel Aerospace Research" seminar on 20 June 2022 and 15 November 2025.
+Other external participants include academics from TU Cottbus (Germany), and Bristol University.
 Internal invitations were sent to colleagues both within and outside the Aerospace Research Group, as well as academics from other departments.
 During the meeting, I disseminate major results of my three EPSRC projects (EP/K002309/1, EP/N018737/1 and EP/V006886/1).
 At the conclusion of this seminar, several avenues for research collaborations have been discussed and currently in development.

 Year(s) Of Engagement Activity 2022